guidorugo/unused_aws/README.md

 ### AWS scraper

-Finds resources unused, unasigned or stopped
+Finds resources unused, unasigned or stopped in AWS